awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-overview.md

 + Send the RDP certificate thumbprint to the EC2 console\.
 + Dynamically extend the operating system partition to include any unpartitioned space\.
 + Execute user data\.
 For more information about specifying user data, see [EC2Launch v2 task configuration](ec2launch-v2-settings.md#ec2launch-v2-task-configuration)\.
-+ Set persistent static routes to reach the metadata service and AWS KMS servers\.
++ Set non\-persistent static routes to reach the metadata service and AWS KMS servers\.
 + Set non\-boot partitions to MBR or GPT\.
 + Start the Systems Manager \(SSM\) service following Sysprep\.
 + Optimize ENA settings\.